InnerLoopLLC/EditorToolbarBP/README.md

 + ...a profitable use of my time.

 ## Updates
+*6/4/21* - Minor improvements.
+Cleaned up a bunch of stuff and prepared for additional actions (10 total).
+The events exist, and are shown by default when creating a new actor from the base class.
+Buttons haven't been added for them yet.
+That will happen after adding the dropdown menu.
+Currently calls events all every actor in the level.
+Might add a warning if multiple actors exist in the world, as it could lead to duplicate or additional actions being triggered concurrently.
+Also considering adding buttons to auto-generate an actor sub-class, place it in the world, and open the blueprint editor.
+Would streamline installation and usage.
 *6/2/21* - Initial commit.
 It works, but it isn't pretty.
 Right now it only supports two actions, which is barely useful.
 Next, I'll be combining the actions into a single dropdown menu and expanding the number of available actions.
 Also exploring functionality for renaming the actions.

 ## Requirements